IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 | New Local Deployment	    | A new standalone deployment, will have a clean configuration.
 This could be an entirely new app, or related to another deployment but managed independently      |
 | Extend Existing Local	    | Will inherit the configuration of another deployment for modification.
 This could be a country-specific or A/B testing version      |

-!!! tip
-    Extending deployments are more efficient if using content from the same google drive folder.
-Content can still be customised through the use of filters or other configuration options

 ## Change Deployment
 To set the active deployment for the workspace run the following script:
 ```sh